Code42 helps you secure your data from insider threats by:

 - Continuously monitoring endpoint and cloud file activity to detect risk

 - Capturing comprehensive file metadata as well as the file contents

 This visibility into endpoint and cloud file activity helps you quickly detect and respond to both malicious and unintentional activity that threatens your intellectual property, sensitive data, and overall security.

-This article provides best practices for using Code42 to detect and respond to insider threats.
+This article provides best practices for detecting and responding to insider threats.

 Part 1: Capture file activity

 To ensure you capture file activity for all detection types, review your endpoint monitoring settings:

 - Sign in to the Code42 console.